Introduction and Aims

 By the end of the module students should be able to:

-To understand issues arising in the management of strategic alliances,, with special reference to cross-border alliances.
+- Issues arising in the management of strategic alliances, with special reference to cross-border alliances.